zhihu/griffith/README.md

 ## Custom Build

-Build tools like webpack will include `griffith-mp4` and `packages/griffith-hls` by default.
-You can make your bundle smaller by exluding a plugin with build-time globals.
+Build tools like webpack include `griffith-mp4` and `packages/griffith-hls` by default.
+You can make your bundle smaller by excluding a plugin with build-time globals.

 If you use webpack, do so with [DefinePlugin](https://webpack.js.org/plugins/define-plugin/):